Title 17. Education

-The Board of Regents shall establish uniform policies and best practices to implement measures to address the reporting of sexually-oriented criminal offenses on institution campuses, the prevention of such crimes, and the medical and mental health care needed for these alleged victims that includes the following:
+A. The Board of Regents shall establish uniform policies and best practices to implement measures to address the reporting of power-based violence on institution campuses, the prevention of such violence, communication between institutions regarding incidents of power-based violence, and the provision of medical and mental health care needed for these alleged victims.

 (1) Confidential advisors. (a) The institution shall designate individuals who shall serve as confidential advisors, such as health care staff, clergy, staff of a women’s center, or other such categories.
 Such designation shall not preclude the institution from partnering with national, state, or local victim services organizations to serve as confidential advisors or to serve in other confidential roles.